Azmat1177/LLM-Replication/README.md

 | `deepseek`     | DeepSeek-R1-7B       | 7 B    | reasoning | 0.6   | 2048        |
 | `deepseek32b`  | DeepSeek-R1-32B      | 32 B   | reasoning | 0.6   | 2048        |

 All models are Q4_K_M quantised and served locally via Ollama.
 No commercial API is used.
-Sampling is **per task**, not global: classification and adherence (Tasks A, B) run Qwen greedily at T=0.0, scoring, discovery, and scanning (Tasks C, D, E) run at T=0.1.
+Sampling is per task, not global: classification and adherence (Tasks A, B) run Qwen greedily at T=0.0, scoring, discovery, and scanning (Tasks C, D, E) run at T=0.1.
 DeepSeek-R1 runs at T=0.6 throughout with a 2048-token budget, its `<think>` reasoning traces are counted against the generation budget, and a smaller budget truncates the terminating JSON, producing spurious parse failures.
 See the paper's Implementation section for the full per-task configuration table.

 > The paper's headline five-model comparison and kappa figures cover `7b`,
-> `14b`, `qwen32b`, `deepseek` and `deepseek32b` is included
+> `14b`, `qwen32b`, `deepseek` and `deepseek32b` are included
 ---

 ## 5. Requirements and setup